particle-iot/docs/src/content/firmware.md

 ### WiFi.connect()

 Attempts to connect to the Wi-Fi network.
 If there are no credentials stored, this will enter listening mode.
 If there are credentials stored, this will try the available credentials until connection is successful.
-When this function returns, the device should have an IP address on the LAN.
+When this function returns, the device may not have an IP address on the LAN; use `WiFi.ready()` to determine the connection status.

 ### WiFi.disconnect()

 Disconnects from the Wi-Fi network, but leaves the Wi-Fi module on.

-This function will return true once the Core is attempting to connect using stored Wi-Fi credentials, and will return false once the Core has successfully connected to the Wi-Fi network.

 ### WiFi.connecting()